lpatrician/Ministry-Of-Truth/README.md

-# MOT Node  🏢 #
+# Publica Fides Node 🤝 #

 ## Background ##
-This houses the MOT pallet.
+This houses the Publica Fides pallet.
 For more background on the project, see `pallets/publicafides/README.md`

 ## Development ##
 To build the project, run: